MacPenguin

 • pdisk

-This is a MacOS port of the MkLinux/Darwin command-line disk partitioner, courtesy of the NetBSD project.
+This is a MacOS port of the MkLinux/Darwin command-line disk partitioner provided by the NetBSD project.

 Section XII: FTP Site Information